satinath-nit/promptlint/README.md

 - **Runtime Validation**: Lightweight SDK to validate prompts before sending to LLMs
 - **Built-in Detectors**: PII detection (email, phone, SSN, credit cards), secrets, and more
 - **No Gateway Required**: Integrates directly into your apps - no proxy architecture needed
+- **Agent Skills Integration**: Integrate with AI agents like Agent Skills to validate prompts in AI workflows

 ## Installation